jeremy-deutsch/graphene-codegen/README.md

 ### For when you have a schema but want to use Python.

-Note: doesn't generate interface types yet, and doesn't output classes in the right order.
+Note: doesn't output classes in the correct dependency order.
 Also doesn't translate directives or default arguments yet.

 ### Usage